lejenome/lejenome.github.io/posts/h5vew-adding-new-website-support.rst

     };

 To test our code, open ``about:debugging`` URL in Firefox and load the extension.
-You should see the "Hellow World" message when you visit a web page with Lego.comm video player embed in.
+You should see the "Hello World" message when you visit a web page with Lego.comm video player embed in.

 Now, we can move forward by updating ``onIntercative`` function code to extract video URLs and replace the video player with an instance of VP.
-Generaly, the module code logic follows these steps:
+Generally, the module code logic follows these steps:

 - (Optional) Validate the URL of the document in case the matches patterns are not enough to eliminate pages URL which are known to not include the video player.
-Or to invoke diffrent code for diffrent URLs patterns. e.g: YouTube watch page vs. channels/users page.
+Or to invoke different code for different URLs patterns. e.g: YouTube watch page vs. channels/users page.
 - Extract video data including video files path and poster URL.
 These data can be included inside the HTML document as JavaScript variable or as embed JSON document or as tag attributes.
 Or these data can be downloaded from other URL.
-In this case, you have to add the URL pattern of the resource to ``permissions`` field in the ``manifest.json`` file if it is hosted on a diffrent domain.
+In this case, you have to add the URL pattern of the resource to ``permissions`` field in the ``manifest.json`` file if it is hosted on a different domain.
 - Create an instance of ``VP`` class with the container element of the video player as first argument and ``this.options`` as second option.
 - Add video URLs using either ``VP.srcs()`` or ``VP.addSrc()`` methods.
 The